Sig E2 Grip Replacement

 I find the most annoying part of the E2 grip is the lack of grip screws.
 To remove E2 grips you need to use a special grip tool that comes with your pistol.
 To remove the grips you lock your slide to the rear and insert the tool into the mag well.
 From there you twist it to spread the grips from the frame and remove them from the rear (see our E2 Grip Removal and Install Video).
 This is good in theory, however, I find that the E2 grip tool does not spread the grips enough to remove them from the frame.
 Also, maneuvering the grip around the Decocker and Trigger Spring during removal and install is awkward.
 I use zip ties as wedges to spread the grips a little more to remove them and avoid pulling off the Decocker and Trigger spring during removal or install.

-That being said, I love the texture of the E2 grips.
+Yes, E2 Grips have better ergonomics and I love the texture of the of them.
 I feel that I have a good purchase on the pistol.
-I do find concealed carry to be a little challenging with the rougher texture as It will rub my skin raw.
-However, that is nothing that an undershirt hasn’t solved for this and other carry pistols that I have.
+However, I do find concealed carry to be a little challenging with the rougher texture as It will rub my skin raw but that is nothing that an undershirt cannot solve.

 Can I change my standard 2-piece grip to an E2 grip?

 Yes, you can change your standard 2-piece grip on the P220 (DA/SA), P226 (DA/SA) as well as the P229 (DA/SA and DAK).
 However, it is not quite a direct replacement.
 Sig sells an upgrade kit for about $70 on their website to do this.
 Shopping around on the Internet I have seen this kit selling for as low as $55.
 This kit comes with the E2 grip tool, Hammer Seat, Hammer Strut and on DA/SA kits, a new decocking lever.